 Fitting the working environment

-Try to show enthusiasm for the job, try to show them that you understand the values and working environment at Walmart, and that it resonates with your own values.
-Keep smiling, act friendly, stay positive.
-Exactly that is expected from every employee at Walmart.
+Try to show enthusiasm for the job, try to show them that you understand the values and working environment at Walmart, and that it resonates with your own values and goals.

 - How do you typically feel in your daily job?
 (Hint: You can say that you have a lot of energy, that you enjoy the time with your colleagues, that the eight or twelve hours you spend on the shift really fly by.
 Work in Walmart is difficult, and you may have to remain standing on your feet for the majority of the day.
 Show them that you do not mind physical work, and do not need frequent breaks.)

 - What do you plan to do in five years time?
 (Hint: To mention that you would like to stay at Walmart is probably the best answer, and you can aim for career growth in the store.
 It doesn’t matter if you eventually stay for two years, or only for two months–life is a change, and they won’t blame you for changing your mind and leaving the store in a few months time.)

-- How would you approach a stressed, or an angry customer?
-(Hint – At Walmart, you should approach everyone with smile, and the bad behavior should not affect you negatively in your job.)
+- How would you approach a stressed customer?
+(Hint – At Walmart, you should approach everyone with smile, and the bad behavior of a customer should not affect you negatively in your job.)

-For more in-detail analysis of Walmart Interview, and answers to the questions, check my Walmart Interview Guide.
-I have worked for Walmart, and now I help job seekers to succeed in their interviews for all kind of jobs with Walmart.
-I hope to help also you….
+For more in-detail analysis of Walmart Interview, and great answers to all questions, check my Walmart Interview Guide.
+I have worked for Walmart, and now I help job seekers to succeed in their interviews for all kind of jobs with the famous retailer.
+Do you want me to help you?

-* Note: This article is a guest post
+* Note: This article is a guest post, written by J. Gates.